 Don’t Multitask – First according to science it doesn’t really exist, but we all think we can do it.
 Complexity is the worst thing for a person with dementia.

-I’m at the beginning of dementia so my instinct is I can do what I did before and as dementia increases I will change how I do things.
+I’m at the beginning of dementia so my instinct is I can do what I did before.
+Of course, as dementia increases, I will change how I do things.
 I’m going to explain why although that way seems to be right, it is fraught with problems.

 1. Waiting till you have problems doing something creates frustration.

 2. By waiting, you let dementia take hold before you learn coping mechanisms.
 Coping mechanisms are best put in place before you have a problem, not after.

 3. Once you get frustrated, you natural get sad and start feeling bad for yourself about the skill or capabilities that no longer work.

 4. Being present is about doing one thing at a time and enjoying it.
 This avoids the opportunity for frustration and allows you to keep a positive attitude.